Ustaše in Australia

+After a crack-down on Ustaše activities in Australia after 1972, their involvement in large-scale violent acts mostly ceased.

+The continued strong infiltration of Ustaša ideology into the Croatian-Australian community assisted significantly to far-right extremism among the Croatian Australians.

 Background

 The Ustaše (/hr/) (singular: Ustaša) were formed in 1929 as a fascist Croatian ultranationalist group led by Ante Pavelić.
 The ideology of the movement was a blend of fascism, terrorism and Croatian ultranationalism which called for the creation of a racially "pure" Croatian state and promoted genocide against Serbs, Jews and Roma.